jonmason/meta-arm/README.md

 meta-arm-iota:
 	This layer provides support for Arm's IOTA Linux Distribution

-meta-arm-integration:
-	This layer provides support for OpenEmbedded and Yocto patches that have yet to be accepted upstream

 Contributing
 ------------
 Currently, we only accept patches from the meta-arm mailing list.
 For general